 In 2003, we dedicated the present Adult Sunday School Building on Crawford Street.
 Renovations through the years have added to the continued adequacy of the building for the growth of the church.

-In 2016, the entire campus of First Presbyterian Church took on a new look as with a new Youth Building as well as an overall "opening" of the campus facilities.
-This is an ongoing project which is at present transforming the old Edwards Youth Building into a much needed multi-purpose meeting space.
+In 2016, the entire campus of First Presbyterian Church took on a new look with a new Student Ministries Building as well as an overall "opening" of campus facilities.
+Our campus expansion is an ongoing project with multiple phases - the most recent of which includes the transformation of the old Edwards Youth Building into a much needed multi-purpose meeting space.